 Lounge Tegel sits on the first floor of the main north pier, in the Schengen departures area near gates B17/B18.
 It is expected to open in spring 2021 with the 660 square meter lounge allowing for 120 guests.

-Both Lounge Tegel and Tempelhof are available to Priority Pass members.
+Both Lounge Tegel and Tempelhof are to be made available to Priority Pass members.
+But as of February 2021, it is not available yet.

 Naturally with a new airport in the capital, the flag carrier – The Lufthansa Group – will be brining two conjoined lounges to the airport.